 The City of Dalworthington Gardens uses the Stormwater protection plan to ensure that there are minimal effects to water bodies in Texas.
-The city has handed out over 144 SWMPP guidelines to contractor and residents, providing education to contractor of the importance of a good site plan.
-We are a small community and the inspectors for the city can keep eyes on most construction jobs in the city on a regular basis, meaning that less pollutants enter water bodies.
-We have no enforcements for 2020 but will continue to monitor construction sites Post and pre construction and after rain events.
-Inspector notes are kept in our emergency reporting system.
-Also, thru or Incode work order service.
-Furthermore, the City of Dalworthington Gardens Public Works does clean inlets and storm drains when needed that information is kept the Incode system for work orders.
-In final summary it is my belief that the City of Dalworthington gardens go above and beyond in making sure our contractors and employees understand the importance stormwater pollutants and how to correct the issues.
+The city has handed out over 329 SWMPP guidelines to contractor and residents, providing education to contractor of the importance of a good site plan.
+This is a small community and the third-party inspectors for the city can keep eyes on most construction jobs in the city on a regular basis, meaning that less pollutants enter water bodies.
+We have no enforcements for 2023 but will continue to monitor construction sites Post and pre construction and after rain events.
+Also, thru our Incode work order service.
+In final summary, throughout the 2023 calendar year, the City of Dalworthington Gardens has kept and maintained various levels of effective BMPs in place that continue to prove helpful, but due to key staff turnover there has also been multiple gaps in training and routine compliance tracking.